EU Pay Transparency Directive: an international approach

 When counting workers for the purposes of the Directive's pay reporting thresholds, will only workers of a particular "legal entity" be in scope?

 There is no definitive answer at present, but it is assumed that reference will be made to a separate legal entity, rather than a group of companies and which is the most common approach for laws, including thresholds in Germany.
-However, it should be noted that for the current joint pay assessment with the works council, it is considered sufficient that the controlling group company does the joint pay assessment for the whole group of companies it if has decisive influence of the pay conditions at the subsidiaries.
+However, it should be noted that for the joint pay assessment with the works council, under the Directive, it is considered sufficient that the controlling group company does the joint pay assessment for the whole group of companies if it has decisive influence of the pay conditions at the subsidiaries.

 Do we have details on how the Directive's requirements for a joint pay assessment will be implemented?